This post may contain affiliate links. Please read my disclosure policy.

-What kind of mushrooms should you use in this recipe?
+The best kind of mushrooms to use in this recipe

 Honestly, you can use any kind of mushrooms you want, except canned.
 You can use Baby Bella mushrooms, white, button or brown.
 Pick whatever mushrooms look terrific at your store.

 To prepare the mushrooms for cooking use a wet paper towel and wipe off any dirt.
 Try not to get the entire mushroom wet as they’re already loaded with water.
 They don’t need to be soaked.
 Trim any tough ends off the stems and slice into thick pieces.